History

 History is a vibrant and fascinating study of people, events and institutions from the past.
 For many people, that’s reason enough to earn a history degree.
 But there are larger and more practical reasons to choose history as your major.

 The best part?
-All of our graduates leave with the skills needed to pursue fulfilling work in the public history, education, law, museum or business spaces.
+All of our graduates leave with the skills needed to pursue fulfilling work in public history, education, law, museum or business spaces.

 About the Major in History